nguyen7594/us_solar_energy_segmentation_and_pca/Project_solar_energy.md

 ![](Project_solar_energy_files/figure-gfm/unnamed-chunk-34-1.png)<!-- -->

+\#Inference PC2:

-Inference PC2: It explains 10% of dataset variance There is a contrast in solar rooftop potential capacity in 2 groups: multifamily-own and single-family-rent for LMI households. *need to understand more details what is multifamily/single family and rent/own* For Texas and California, there is a higher focus of solar rooftop capacity potential in single-family-rent. *WHY?* For north states, eg: New York, New Jersey,… and Florida, there is a higher focus of solar rooftop capacity potential in multifamily-own. *WHY?*
+It explains 10% of dataset variance

+There is a contrast in solar rooftop potential capacity in 2 groups: multifamily-own and single-family-rent for LMI households.

+For Texas and California, there is a higher focus of solar rooftop capacity potential in single-family-rent.

+For north states, eg: New York, New Jersey,… and Florida, there is a higher focus of solar rooftop capacity potential in multifamily-own.
+*WHY?*

 \#\#———————————————————————-\#